 If you are a visiting or exchange student you will also be able to find information on the University's Go Global web pages.

 If you are of a another nationality from outside the UK you may need immigration (a visa) to study in the UK.
 You can check whether you need a visa by entering your details in the Gov.UK website It is very easy to check as you just enter your Nationality, that you are studying and the length of your course.
 The site will then inform you whether you need a visa and if you do, which visa you need.

-If you are already in the visa on a Tier 4 or other visa (e.g. PBS dependant, Tier 1 or 2) you may already be eligible to study with us.
+If you are already in the UK on a Tier 4 or other visa (e.g. PBS dependant, Tier 1 or 2) you may already be eligible to study with us.
 If you would like help verifying your status, please send a copy of your visa to the International @Campuslife team via email and they will check your options with you.

-It is also important to understand that part-time Tier 4 students are prohibited from all work (including work placements), cannot bring dependants to the UK with them and cannot extend their visa from within the UK.
+It is also important to understand that part-time Tier 4 students were prohibited from all work (including work placements), cannot bring dependants to the UK with them and cannot extend their visa from within the UK.
 If you are thinking of studying part time, you must also make sure that you can complete the course (and any additional progression course) within the UK government time limits on study.
-Please see the UK Council for International Student Affairs (UKCISA) for further information about eligibility and time caps.
+Please see the UK Council for International Student Affairs (UKCISA) for further information about eligibility and undergraduate time caps.

 If you are planning on bringing dependants to the UK with you, please see our comprehensive Information for Families.